skhussain123/Laravel12-Doc/01-intro/README.md

 If you are familiar with Core PHP and Advanced PHP, Laravel will make your task easier.
 It saves a lot time if you are planning to develop a website from scratch.
 Moreover, a website built in Laravel is secure and prevents several web attacks.

+* Laravel was created by Taylor Otwell.
+* The framework was first released in June 2011.

+**Install and create laravel project**

+* Composer global require laravel/installer
+* Laravel new example-app

 ### Advantages of Laravel
 Laravel offers you the following advantages, when you are designing a web application based on it −